Convergence Analysis of the Random Bisection Method: Introduction

 which corresponds to the skewed Dyadic map \cite{Roslan_2018} with parameter $1/c$ (\Cref{fig:skewtentmap}).
 The iterated \emph{Dyadic map} ($c=1/2$) is a well-known chaotic dynamical system which is topologically mixing \cite{Rodriguez-Gonzalez_2023}, meaning that for any open sets $A,B\subset [0,1]$, $T^n(1/2,A)\cap B \neq \varnothing$ for all $n$ large enough.
-Intuitively, the mixing nature of this transformation will tend to homogenize any non-uniform root distribution (this will be shown in \Cref{sec:3}).
+Intuitively, under suitable regularity assumptions, the mixing nature of this transformation will tend to homogenize non-uniform root distributions (this will be shown precisely in \Cref{sec:3}).

 Because the stochastic bisection algorithm generates an iterated random map on the unit interval, it is tempting to view it in the framework of stochastic dynamical systems and ergodic theory.
 In this setting, one studies stationary distributions, invariant measures, and convergence toward equilibrium for random compositions of transformations.
 A classical result in this field is due to Diaconis and Freedman \cite{Diaconis_Freedman_1999}, who gave sufficient conditions for the uniqueness of a stationary distribution for random iterated Lipschitz maps.
 This result requires that the map is contractive on average, which is not satisfied by the map $T$.
 Indeed, the random skewed Dyadic map is expanding on average, as is the deterministic Dyadic map.
 Hence, contraction-based ergodic results such as the one of Diaconis and Freedman cannot be used directly to establish or identify a stationary distribution in our setting.